sagnikc395/hcli/README.md

 # hackernews-cli

-An TUI written in Go.
+An termianl based user interface to browse Hackernews written in Go .